 Your computer’s built-in antivirus software is no match against today’s Internet threats.
 Here’s why you should replace it with something stronger.
 Windows and Mac computers both have default antivirus programs, Windows Defender and Apple’s XProtect.
 (If you haven’t noticed XProtect running on your Mac, that’s because it runs silently in the background as part of … Continue reading You Need Better Antivirus Than Your Computer’s Built-In Software

 Tech support scams are a continuing threat to consumers, especially with so many people working from home.
 Here’s how to avoid them, and how to find real tech support.
 A tech support scam usually starts with a fake phone call, phishing email, or pop-up ad.
 Phone calls are an especially popular choice for reaching consumers … Continue reading What You Need to Know About Tech Support Scams

 How do you know if a web site is safe?
 Do you look for the lock icon?
 Would it surprise you to learn that isn’t enough?
 Consumers have long been taught to look for the lock icon or “https” in the address bar to determine whether or not a site is secure.
 Years ago, when … Continue reading “Secure” Web Sites Aren’t Always Secure

-Ransomware is a particularly nasty form of computer virus that encrypts your data, then demands an electronic ransom for the encryption key.
+Ransomware is a particularly nasty form of computer virus that encrypts your data, then demands payment for the encryption key.
 Why is ransomware so hazardous, and how can you remove it?
 Ransomware is vicious because it doesn’t just render your computer unusable.
-It encrypts all of your files, including those on networked computers, … Continue reading Ransomware: A Dangerous Threat To Your Computer
+It encrypts all of your files, including those on networked computers, removable drives, … Continue reading Ransomware: A Dangerous Threat to Your Computer